-Who would travel around a fairly civilised 1895 Scandinavia with a loaded revolver?
+Who would travel around a reasonably civilised 1895 Scandinavia with a loaded revolver?
 And how common were they in Norway at that time?
-Kongsberg Våpenfabrikk (Norwegian weapons manufacturer) writes about the Lefaucheux revolver which was used by the Norwegian military.
+Kongsberg Våpenfabrikk (a Norwegian weapons manufacturer) writes about the Lefaucheux revolver which was used by the Norwegian military.
 Maybe the mysterious man was a former officer who ended his life with some kind of military honour.
 But how come no one would miss him?
 And a revolver grip of carved ebony – was this the standard used on a Norwegian military weapon?
+Probably not.

 Moss Avis, Wednesday 10 July 1895

-«The found body is still not identified.
+«The body found in the sea has still not been identified.
 Many suggestions have been put forward but none have turned out to bring any clarity to the matter.